jingliu92/jingliu92/README.md

 ## Hi there 👋, I'm Jing

-I am a postdoctoral bioinformatician at the U.S. Dairy Forage Research Center, USDA-ARS.
+I am currently a postdoctoral bioinformatician at the U.S. Dairy Forage Research Center, USDA-ARS.
 With 5+ years of experience in high-throughput data analysis, I specialize in interpreting complex biological data within human and animal genomics.

 My repositories here feature a variety of high-throughput sequencing data analysis pipelines, tools, and resources for results visualization.